dev-otta/enable-emr-to-dhis2/docs/REFERENCE.md

 | SMS phone number | `RJxLa3nITB3` | `pnt_phone` | `phoneNumber` |

 The Age attribute (`B6TnnFMgmCk`) is never sent.
-A Capture UI program rule calculates it from the date of birth when a human opens the record.
+A Capture UI program rule calculates it from the date of birth when a clinician opens the record in DHIS2.

 ### Enrollment